YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   its count to 2.
-This simplifies application code logic: for example, a routine in application code that requires ``^Capital("Belgium")`` can simply incrementally acquire that lock without needing to test whether a higher level routine has already acqured it.
+This simplifies application code logic: for example, a routine in application code that requires ``^Capital("Belgium")`` can simply incrementally acquire that lock without needing to test whether a higher level routine has already acquired it.
 More importantly, when it completes its work, the routine can decrementally release the lock without concern for whether or not a higher level routine needs that lock.
 When the count goes from 1 to